toxoxi/InstaDaily/README.md

 - [x] Connect to database.
 - [x] Store data that daily things in database.
 - [x] Store data with date, weather and so on.
+- [x] LINE bot returns random message from record of database.
 - [ ] Schedule sending everyday notify.
 - [ ] Schedule sending every Sunday push message which summarize weekly events.
 - [ ] Reply the diary of the date specified by the user.